authwit/book-NigerianBizOpsBlueprint/book.md

     \item \textbf{Regional Context:} Your path will vary depending on where you're coming from – UK, US, UAE, or Canada
     \item \textbf{Active Learning:} This is a workbook as much as it is a guide.
 Expect to roll up your sleeves
 \end{itemize}

+Throughout The Nigerian Business Insider's Playbook, you'll find real stories, practical strategies, and insider knowledge that I've gathered from helping countless entrepreneurs navigate their way to success in Nigeria.

 \section{Quick Assessment: Is Nigerian Market Entry Right for You?}